RishiShri13/Multiplayer-Dice-Game/README.md

 ## How to Run

-How to Run
-Download or Clone the Repository
+1. *Download or Clone the Repository*
    Make sure you have the latest version of the repository on your computer.

-Locate the dicegame.exe File
+2. **Locate the dicegame.exe File**
    Find dicegame.exe inside the repository folder.

-Run the Application
+3. *Run the Application*

-Double-click dicegame.exe to start the game.
+   - Double-click dicegame.exe to start the game.
+   - Or, open a command prompt/terminal, navigate to the repository folder, and type:

+     dicegame.exe

+   - Press Enter.

+4. *Start Playing*
+   - Enter player names (comma-separated) as prompted.
+5. *Enter the number of rounds or use the default (10 rounds).*
+6. *Follow on-screen instructions to play, view results, and replay or exit.*

 ## Customization